IMF's Lagarde says debt relief for Greece critically important

 Germany and several other countries, including Finland and Slovakia, oppose debt relief for Athens, arguing it is not necessary.
 The IMF believes that without it, Greek debt will not be sustainable.

-“That program has to walk on two legs.
+“That programme has to walk on two legs.
 There has to be sufficient reforms and we are making progress on that front, some progress, and there has to be debt sustainability at the end of the day and on that front we have not yet started the discussion,” Lagarde said.

-Reporting By Jan Strupczewski, Francesco Guarascio; additional reporting by Philip Blenkinsop in Brussels
+(Reporting By Jan Strupczewski, Francesco Guarascio; additional reporting by Philip Blenkinsop in Brussels)